gibsjose/Spectrum/README.md

 ![Spectrum](artwork/SpectrumBanner.png)

 ## NOTE
-This version of Spectrum is a **severely** slimmed-down version, as compared with the previous [MyAnalysis](http://www.github.com/gibsjose/MyAnalysis) software.
+This version of Spectrum is a somewhat slimmed-down version, as compared with the previous [MyAnalysis](http://www.github.com/gibsjose/MyAnalysis) software.
 This is due to upgrades being made on the front-end of the software, as well as a re-design of the program structure.
 Spectrum will grow as more parts of MyAnalysis are re-designed, cleaned up, and ported over.

 ## Authors
 @gibsjose @csembree Dr. Tancredi Carli